kvaishak/my_garden/_notes/Mastering a skill.md

 <br />

-During the pursuit of mastering any skill, mind plays a crucial role.
-One must understand the hindrance posed by the mind in order to conquer it.
+Our minds are fickle beings.
+Even after knowing what to do and follow, there comes a time when we are faced with hindrances directly posed by our mind.
+One must understand them to know how to overcome these hindrances.

 Check [[hindrances to mastery]]